Debugging with a PHP Web Page Debug Configuration

-- Place the caret on the desired line of the source code.
+Place the caret at the desired line of the source code.

 Breakpoints can be set in the PHP context inside php, html, and files of other types.
 Line breakpoints can be set only on executable lines, but not on comments, declarations, or empty lines.

 Click the left gutter area at a line where you want to toggle a breakpoint.

 Creating a debug configuration of the type PHP Web Page

 Open the Run/Debug Configuration dialog by doing one of the following: